 - The Lois & Clark fic A Gift for Life has Clark getting Leukemia from Kryptonite exposure.
 He marries Lois...because she's agreed to have a baby for him, and even though actual sex will not be involved, he wants the child to be legitimate and have a "real" family.
 (The theme of the story is the controversy of conceiving a child to use as a donor).

-- In Frozen, Hans of Westergard claims that he married Anna in accordance with her last wish, thus making him King of Arendelle.
+- In Frozen, Hans claims that he married Anna as she lay on her deathbed, thus making him King of Arendelle.
 Yeah, this is why weddings require a witness.

 - Independence Day.
 Just before Steven Hiller goes on his incredibly dangerous mission to implant the computer virus in the alien mothership, he finally marries his girlfriend.